joelgarciajr84/stream-nodejs/README.md

 # stream-nodejs

-##It's just a simple example of the power of Nodejs for video streaming
+##It's just a simple sample of Nodejs's power for video streaming